 The Minister of Small Business Development, Lindiwe Zulu, says South African youth must make the most of the opportunities that democracy has made available to them.

-“We must challenge young people of today to seize opportunities created by our democracy in order to create a better life for themselves and their fellow compatriots,” she said.
+“We must challenge young people of today to seize opportunities created by our democracy to create a better life for themselves and their fellow compatriots,” she said.

 Speaking at the Youth Business Forum in Pretoria on Friday, Minister Zulu called on those who are already in business to create business opportunities for others, and also assist in the creation of employment opportunities.